 When your plants are well-established, twice a year (spring and fall) you should top dress them with a handful of your favorite garden fertilizer and a handful of lime.

 Prepare and Provide for the Root System

-With clematis vines, a good root system is everything, so make sure your planting hole is at least 2-3 feet wide and deep because the root system for this plant requires room to run, as it becomes increasingly larger each season.
+With clematis vines, a good root system is everything, so make sure your planting hole is at least 2-3 feet wide and deep.
+The root system for this plant requires room to run as it becomes increasingly larger each season.

 If you are planting a dormant plant, don't water it again until after it begins to show some growth.
 Otherwise, you risk having your plant rot.
 You do, however, need to keep the soil around the plant damp, but not wet, and make certain that the roots of your clematis plant are always in a shaded area.